HGO4201 – Urban geographical theory

-This is an advanced course in urban geographical theory for students of human geography.
+This is an advanced course in urban geographical theory.
 The aim is to explore urban theory through thematic excursions in the literature and in diverse field settings.
 An additional aim is to provide preparatory training for thesis writing.

-The course involves the in-depth analysis of traditional and contemporary theories within urban social geography.
+The course involves the in-depth analysis of recent and contemporary theories within urban social geography.
 The following main themes are covered by the course syllabus:

 You will be able to:

-account for and discuss key concepts and theories in traditional and contemporary urban social geography.
+- account for and discuss key concepts and theories in contemporary urban social geography.

 Skills attainment goals